-Year 6 – Age 10 to11
+Year 6 – Age 10 to 11

-During the summer term in May all children are expected to complete national tests in English (Reading, Spelling, Punctuation, Grammar) and Mathematics.
+During the summer term in May, all children are expected to complete national tests in English (Reading, Spelling, Punctuation, Grammar) and Mathematics.
 Children are assessed by the Teacher in Writing and Science.

 Nationally children will be expected to reach the standard in Reading, Writing and Mathematics at the age of 11 to be High School ready.

 The tests are externally marked (with the exception of the Teacher Assessed Writing) and returned to school usually in early July.
-Our school will share the results in person with parents at the summer term parents meeting.
+Our school will share the results in person with parents at the summer term parents’ meeting.
 Results are also shared with the High Schools the children will be attending in September.

-The school uses the Assertive Mentoring scheme for teaching and assessing children from Year 1 to Year 6 in Mathematics, Writing, Science, Spelling and Grammar.
+The school uses the Assertive Mentoring scheme for teaching and assessing children from Year 2 to Year 6 in Mathematics, Writing, Science, Spelling and Grammar.
 Each week on a Monday morning a Big Maths session takes place for all children Year 2 – Year 6.
 During this session children work on weekly skills in small groups.
-Weekly spellings and ‘Grammar Hammer’ work takes place in all classes Year 1 – Year 6.
+Weekly spellings and bi-weekly ‘Grammar Hammer’ work takes place in all classes Year 2 – Year 6.
 Half term Assertive Mentoring assessments take place in Mathematics, Writing, Spelling and Grammar and a written Science assessment is completed at the end of each term.